at-wr/blog/src/pages/friends-apply.md

 ## Note

+- **Don't be sacred by the requirements!** I don't care if your website is "fancy" or not, only content is the core.
+- You'll need to add my link to your website before your application
+- I will check the **link availability** from time to time, so make sure the backlink is present.
 - Websites that I'm familiar with are more likely to be approved
-- You'll need to add my link to your website before your application
-- I will check the link availability from time to time, so make sure the backlink is present.